paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-013-special-authority.md

 Amendment by Pub.
 L. 95–454 effective 90 days after Oct.
 13, 1978, see section 907 of Pub.
 L. 95–454, set out as a note under [section 1101 of this title](./chapter-011-office-of-personnel-management.md#section-1101).

 #### Abolition of House Committee on Post Office and Civil Service
 Committee on Post Office and Civil Service of House of Representatives abolished by House Resolution No. 6, One Hundred Fourth Congress, Jan.
 4, 1995.
 References to Committee on Post Office and Civil Service treated as referring to Committee on Government Reform and Oversight, see section 1(b) of Pub.
 L. 104–14, set out as a note preceding [section 21 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section21&num=0&edition=prelim), The Congress.
 Committee on Government Reform and Oversight of House of Representatives changed to Committee on Government Reform of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
 6, 1999.
 Committee on Government Reform of House of Representatives changed to Committee on Oversight and Government Reform of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.
 Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
 9, 2019.
+Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
+9, 2023.

 <a id="section-1305"></a>